 You are going to have a biopsy in the Transplant Clinic.
 This handout will explain what is going to happen, how to get ready, and what you will do after the biopsy.

-How to Prepare for Your Liver Biopsy
+Getting Ready for Your Liver Biopsy

-If you are an HMO member, you will need a referral.
+Referral: If you are an HMO member, you will need a referral.

 The Morning of the Biopsy

-You will also be told about the biopsy, its purpose and risks.
+Consent: You will also be told about the biopsy, its purpose and risks.
 You will then be asked to sign a consent form.

-After all the lab results are back and reviewed, you may be given oral medicine to help you relax.
+Biopsy: After all the lab results are back and reviewed, you may be given oral medicine to help you relax.
 The biopsy will be done using an ultrasound.

 After the Biopsy

-You will remain in the recovery area and lie quietly for 4 hours.
+Recovery: You will remain in the recovery area and lie quietly for 4 hours.
 Nurses will watch closely for any problems.
 Your family may join you in the room during this time.

-You will have nothing to eat or drink for 1-2 hours after the biopsy.
+Diet: You will have nothing to eat or drink for 1-2 hours after the biopsy.
 Then you may have lunch.
 If you are on a special diet, please let the nursing staff know when you arrive in the clinic.

-We should have the results of the biopsy before you leave.
+Results: We should have the results of the biopsy before you leave.
 We will talk with you about your plan of care.
 Depending on the results, you may be admitted to the hospital.
 If not, you will be able to leave when the doctor decides that you are ready.
 Please bring your medicines and an overnight bag with you, in case you need to stay.

-About 3 hours after the biopsy, a blood sample will be taken to check your hematocrit.
-This helps staff monitor for bleeding after the biopsy.
+Blood draw: About 3 hours after the biopsy, we will take a blood sample to check your hematocrit.
+This helps us monitor for bleeding after the biopsy.

-If more medicine is recommended after the biopsy, it will be sent to your preferred pharmacy before you leave.
+Medicines: The nurse or your planner will review any changes in your medicines.
+If you need more medicine after the biopsy, it will be sent to your preferred pharmacy before you leave.

 Plan quiet activities when you get home.
 No driving for the rest of the day.
 Avoid any alcohol use, as always.